Yichen-D/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should work on desktop.
+6. Should be stand-alone.
+7. Should not use relational databases.
+8. Should contain human editable files.

 ## Appendix D : Glossary